yclas/guides/docs/settings.md

 - [**Categories**](Settings-categories.md)

-  Learn how to add new categories, how to manage already existing ones and how to configure a category widget
+  Learn how to add new categories, how to manage already existing ones and how to configure a category widget.

 - [**Locations**](Settings-location.md)